SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 Come to think of it, this is the really serious good of shows like *Three Body*.
 They make some excellent school teaching resources for discussion.

-From bitter experience I've learn the "physics of scifi" lessons are not good in school that have a national standards examination focus.
+From bitter experience I've learned the "physics of scifi" lessons are not good in schools that have a national standards examination focus.
 But for younger and older kids (50 years +, or under 12 years) these fantasy resources make nice motivation for informal discussion and "college dorm room" banter.